Bachelor of Science (BSc)

 Meet Your Peers and Profs

-Find out what students, faculty, and alumni have to say about UBC Okanagan’s earth and environmental sciences program: ourstories.ok.ubc.ca.
+Find out what students, faculty, and alumni have to say about UBC Okanagan’s freshwater science program: ourstories.ok.ubc.ca.

 The University of British Columbia is a global centre for research and teaching, consistently ranked among the 40 best universities in the world.
-In the Earth and Environmental Sciences program at UBC’s Okanagan campus, you’ll gain all the benefits of attending a globally respected university while studying in a close-knit learning community.
+In the freshwater science program at UBC’s Okanagan campus, you gain all the benefits of attending a globally respected university while studying in a close-knit learning community.

 - Peer mentors are a great resource — ask questions and learn from students who’ve been there, done that.

 - Navigate your studies with the help of a professor, your Program Advisor.

 - Use the library which offers print, audiovisual and electronic research materials, a leisure-reading collection, and loaner laptops.
 It also offers research consultations, instruction and workshops.